epiette/LudiiAICompetition/README.md

 On all tracks, agents are going to be run on your own machine.
 That's why, it would also really be appreciated that you are sharing the configuration used to run your agent.
 All agents should be implemented thanks to the Ludii Java AI API or the Ludii Python AI API (however if a participant is able to implement a wrapper to Ludii in any other languages, this is also allowed.).
 We also encourage entrants (especially winners) to make their source code available after the competition or to share it (privately) with us (this is not a requirement).
 We will not share this source code with third parties, but do encourage entrants to open-source their entries if possible!

+Entrants can not just use direct copies of the open source Ludii AIs!
+If they use Ludii AIs as a basis, an abstract description of the agent should be provided and should describe how is different to Ludii AI.

 ## Important Links
 - Main Ludii website: https://ludii.games/
 - Ludii competition repository: https://github.com/Ludeme/LudiiAICompetition